cloudflare/cloudflare-docs/content/workers/configuration/sites/start-from-existing.md

 ## Getting started

-1. Run the `wrangler init` command in the root of your project’s directory to generate a basic Worker:
+1. Run the `wrangler init` command in the root of your project's directory to generate a basic Worker:

     ```sh
     $ wrangler init -y